beds

 Directions

 From Ennis, take Highway 287 south for 11 miles to Cameron, Montana.
-From Cameron, turn east on Bear Creek Loop and continue approximately 6 miles to the cabin.
-The last several miles is gravel or dirt, which may be muddy or snow-covered and may not always be plowed.
+From Cameron, turn east on Bear Creek Loop and continue approximately 8 miles following signs to the site.
+The last several miles are gravel or dirt, which may be muddy or snow-covered and may not always be plowed.

 Amenities